margamalaluan20/samsunggalaxyultra25.github.io/README.md

 **Marga Malaluan** Student | Diploma in Information Technology
 *Polytechnic University of the Philippines*

-This project is part of my personal portfolio.
+This activity is part of my personal portfolio.
 You can see more of my work at [margamalaluan.github.io](https://margamalaluan.github.io).